Skip to content

 Features

-• Sequencer start/stop control
+• Sequencer run/stop control

 • Sine generator configuration: frequency, harmonic, phase, amplitude